soras/vk_ner_lrec_2022/readme.md

 ## Citation

-In case you this dataset or any of the models in your work, please cite us as follows:
+If you use this dataset or any of the models in your work, please cite us as follows:

 	@InProceedings{orasmaa-EtAl:2022:LREC,
 	  author    = {Orasmaa, Siim  and  Muischnek, Kadri  and  Poska, Kristjan  and  Edela, Anna},